dmayle/nix-config/README.md

-# Douglas Mayle's Personal Nix Config Flake
+# Douglas Mayle's Personal Nix Configuration Flake
 ## About This Flake
 The code for this flake is designed to be as simple and readable as possible.
 It is also designed to support all of the features that I want from a personal